 5. Is PerformYard easy to use for employees and managers?

-6. What does PerformYard pricing look like?
+6. What does PerformYard pricing look like in 2026?

 7. What integrations does PerformYard support?